zjwang11/IRVSP/README.md

 # irvsp
-to compute the Irreducible Representations in VaSP (irvsp)
+to compute the Irreducible Representations in Vienna ab-initio Simulation Package (irvsp)